OpenPalp — Your Personal Heart Rhythm Programme

 Monitoring protocol

-- KardiaMobile 6L — 30 days of patient-activated event recording
+- KardiaMobile — one week of patient-activated single-lead event recording

 Escalation thresholds